 Issues Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact I. A ESTHETICS.
-Except as provided in Public Resources Code Section on 21099, would the project: a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) In nonurbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+Except as provided in Public Resources Code Section ion 21099, would the project: a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) In nonurbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage point).
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
 II.
-I AGRICULTURE AND FORESTRY RESOURCES.
-In dete environmental effects, lead agencies may refer to the California prepared by the California Dept. of Conservation as an optional determining whether impacts to forest resources, including timbe to information compiled by the California Department of Forest including the Forest and Range Assessment Project and the Formethodology provided in Forest Protocols adopted by the Californ Convert Prime Farmland, Unique Farmland, or Farmland of a Agricultural La model to use in rland, are signifi y and Fire Prote prest Legacy Ass and Evaluation and assessing impacts cant environmental action regarding the sessment project; a Site Assessment is on agriculture an effects, lead ager e state's inventory and forest carbon t Model (1997) nd farmland.
-In ncies may refer of forest land, a) Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
+AGRICULTURE AND FORESTRY RESOURCES.
+In determining whether impacts to forest resources, including timber to information compiled by the California Dept. of Conservation as an optional determining whether impacts to forest resources, including timber to information compiled by the California Department of Forest including the Forest and Range Assessment Project and the Fimethodology provided in Forest Protocols adopted by the California ermining whether ia Agricultural La I model to use in erland, are signific ry and Fire Prote orest Legacy Ass ia Air Resources impacts to agric nd Evaluation and assessing impacts cant environmental ction regarding the sessment project; a Board.
+Would the p ultural resources Site Assessment s on agriculture ar effects, lead ager e state's inventory and forest carbon project: are significant Model (1997) ad farmland.
+In acies may refer of forest land, measurement a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non- agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
 III.
-A AIR QUALITY.
-Where available, the significance criteria establish control district may be relied upon to make the following determination. agement district o r air pollution a) Conflict with or obstruct implementation of the applicable air quality plan? b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? c) Expose sensitive receptors to substantial pollutant concentrations? d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?
+AIR QUALITY.
+Where available, the significance criteria establish control district may be relied upon to make the following determin ned by the applica ations.
+Would the able air quality man e project: agement district o r air pollution a) Conflict with or obstruct implementation of the applicable air quality plan? b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? c) Expose sensitive receptors to substantial pollutant concentrations? d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?